 Leeds had plans for a clean-air zone, but as of October 2020, councillors approved a recommendation to discontinue these plans following the outcome of a joint review with central government.
 This was due to the uptake of lower-emission, compliant vehicles; most vehicles that would have been charged under the plans had already been replaced by cleaner models in advance of the zone’s introduction.

-Aberdeen has proposed plans to ban non-Euro 4 petrol and non-Euro 6 diesel cars from the city altogether from later this year, and Brighton is looking into banning cars completely by 2023 in the city centre, though it will take into consideration the needs of traders and the disabled with this strict measure.
-Dundee is also looking into a total ban of certain cars, and York council says it wants to prevent non-essential private car use in the city.
+Aberdeen has proposed plans to ban non-Euro 4 petrol and non-Euro 6 diesel cars from the city altogether from later in 2021 and Brighton is looking into banning cars completely by 2023 in the city centre, although it will take into consideration the needs of traders and the disabled with this strict measure.
+Dundee is also looking into a total ban of certain cars and York council says it wants to prevent non-essential private car use in the city.

-Cambridge, Cardiff, Edinburgh, some Kent towns, Portsmouth, Reading, Sheffield and Slough are all considering some form of clean air zone, though few details are available at the moment.
-Derby has proposed plans to charge eligible cars and vans to enter the city centre, or potentially within the outer ring road.
-Glasgow’s Low Emission Zone could be expanded to include cars, and Manchester and Newcastle are looking at charging business vehicles but not private cars.
+Cambridge, Cardiff, Edinburgh, some Kent towns, Portsmouth, Reading, Sheffield and Slough are all considering some form of clean-air zone, although few details are available at the moment.
+Derby has proposed to charge eligible cars and vans to enter the city centre, or potentially within its outer ring road.
+Glasgow’s Low Emission Zone could be expanded to include cars, while Manchester and Newcastle are looking at charging business vehicles but not private cars.

-London has two schemes in place: the £12.50 daily Congestion Charge for all vehicles emitting more than 75g/km of CO2 and the £12.50 ULEZ charge for non-Euro 4 petrol and non-Euro 6 diesel cars.
+London has two schemes in place: the £15 daily Congestion Charge for all vehicles emitting more than 75g/km of CO2 and the £12.50 ULEZ charge for non-Euro 4 petrol and non-Euro 6 diesel cars.
 The latter will be expanded all the way to the North and South Circular roads on 26 October 2021.
 At the same time, Congestion Charge exemption for all except fully zero-emissions vehicles will end.